desaixie/desaixie.github.io/_pages/about.md

 Misc
 =====
+A fun fact about my name is that De (德) and Sai (赛) means demoncracy and science in Chinese ([Wikipedia](https://en.wikipedia.org/wiki/New_Culture_Movement#Chen_Duxiu)).

 I love training my "Catificial" Intelligence/CatGPT🐈 agent, **Purrari**, using a blend of supervised learning (instruction finetuning) and RL (treats as positive reward).
-She understood many words in both English and Mandarin and has mastered numerous tricks.
+She understands many words in both English and Mandarin and has mastered numerous tricks.
 Currently, she is advancing her communication skills through pet talking buttons.
 For more cute cat pics and videos, please visit [her instagram](https://www.instagram.com/purrari_0310/), lovingly maintained by her mom.